 |Site visits per million rides||0.151||0.195||0.202||49.4 %|

 - The numbers included in these items are based on Google Analytics, which measures sessions vs visits.
 A session is defined as the amount of time a user is actively engaged with the site, and all usage within that engagement is measured as one session.

 - Twitter impressions represent a total of all the times Tweets originating from the corporate Twitter account have been seen.
 This includes times it appears in followers’ timelines, searches, or when a Tweet is liked.

-Consistent with the calls to the information line, website visits, although down in number, have increased in terms of visits per million rides, indicating the continued reliance on this source of information for riders throughout the pandemic.
+Consistent with the calls to the information line, website visits, although down in number, have increased in terms of visits per million rides, indicating the continued reliance on this source of information for riders throughout the pandemic as procedures and service levels changed.
 The increase in the visits per rider could also be attributable to the approach of providing links to the website in corporate Tweets, which is discussed more thoroughly in the following section.